Kevinsomnia/kevinsomnia.github.io/projects/shufflecloud/README.md

 Even then, it doesn't feel random enough (works perfectly fine on the mobile app for some reason).
 So, unlike SoundCloud, ShuffleCloud will make sure that every song in any playlist does not feel left out.

+In addition, playlists are limited to 500 tracks, so trying to load or shuffle a large music playlist is simply not possible.